The health benefits of cooking from scratch are worth all the extra effort and hard work.

 Cooking from scratch teaches children that the food we eat matters, and our choices about where our food is sourced from are even more critical.

 Being together in the kitchen and eating together is a great way to live out the example of what it means to prioritize family.

 Especially for those of us striving to implement biblical homemaking skills in our home, family is always our number one priority.

-Being able to spend time together, even in the kitchen is such a blessing.
+Spending time together, even in the kitchen, is such a blessing.

 You can print this list of my favorite tools for cooking from scratch!

-- Many people want to know if food from scratch taste better.
+- Many people want to know if food from scratch tastes better.

-When making meals from scratch the real way, with real food you will have a less artificial taste.
+When making meals from scratch naturally, with real food, you will have a less artificial taste.